vemel/boto3_type_annotations/README.md

 - Install packages from `output` directory as described above

-## Differences from boto3-type-annotations

-- `mypy` compatibility
-- Fully type annotated
-- No need to set types explicitly (depends on your IDE)
-- Generated types for return values and arguments
-- Added `ServiceResource` sub-collections
-- Support service-specific sub-modules
-- Modules documentation
-- Type annotations for return structures
-- Correct annotations for `client.get_waiter` and `client.get_paginator`
-- Helper functions for IDEs with no `overload` support (Hi, VSCode!)

 ## What's new

+### Implemented features

+- `mypy`, `VSCode` and `PyCharm` compatibility
+- Fully type annotated `boto3` library
+- `Client` type annotations for each service
+- `ServiceResource` type annotations for each service
+- `Resource` type annotations for each service
+- `Waiter` type annotations for each service
+- `Paginator` type annotations for each service
+- Generated `TypeDefs` for each service
+- Auto discovery of types for `boto3.client` and `boto3.session` calls
+- Auto discovery of types for `session.client` and `session.session` calls
+- Auto discovery of types for `client.get_waiter` and `client.get_paginator` calls
+- Auto discovery of types for `ServiceResource` and `Resource` collections
+- CLI for managing installed submodules

 ### Latest changes